Archaeology of Malawi: Mawudzu culture

 The Mawudzu culture is named after the Mawudzu Hill site in the lakeshore area and dates from 1200 to 1750 AD.
 This culture is also mainly defined by its ceramics.
 The Mawudzu pottery is very distinct and it is unlikely to have evolved from either the Kapeni or the Nkope wares.
 Radiocarbon dating places this pottery to the twelfth century AD, which was a time where Kapeni pottery was no longer in use and Longwe pottery was being phased out.
 It is thought that Chewa-speaking people may have introduced the Mawudzu pottery.
 Despite the lack of early Iron Age features on the pottery, the distribution patterns of Mawudzu sites is similar to that of the early Iron Age people.
 Later on, Mawudzu inhabitants spread to cover more parts of southern Malawi.
 In these southern sites, there is more evidence of dependence on cultivation and rearing of cattle.

 Nkhudzi culture

 Nkhudzi pottery was first recorded at Nkhudzi Bay and is distinct from the earlier types of pottery mentioned above.
 Its introduction into Malawi is said to be a result of long-distance trade in about eighteenth century AD.
 The distribution sites of Nkhudzi sites are similar to those of Mawudzu sites.
 Most sites are located in areas of fertile land and close to water sources.
 Archaeological evidence indicates that Nkhudzi settlements were very large.
 Farming, rearing of cattle and smelting of iron were the main economic activities of this culture.

 Mankhamba

-Mankhamba is a Late Iron Age settlement site in southern Malawi.
+Mankhamba is a Late Iron Age settlement site in southern Malawi and former capital of the Maravi empire.
 Some of the artifacts recovered at the site include local and imported ceramics, lithics, iron and copper objects, beads, and faunal remains.